d3cline/airanch/README.md

 # AI Ranch
 ![splash](splash.webp)

-## "Make AI work like crypto mining"
+## "Make AI work like crypto mining, or maybe shared hosting"

 At AI Ranch, our vision extends beyond the conventional boundaries of AI research and development.
-We are committed to creating an ecosystem where AI workloads are distributed across a network of participants, leveraging idle computing power from devices all around the world.
-This approach not only democratizes the development and utilization of AI but also optimizes computational efficiency, reducing waste and making AI research more sustainable.
+We are committed to creating an ecosystem where AI workloads are distributed across a network of participants, leveraging computing power from devices all around the world.
+This approach not only democratizes the development and utilization of AI but also optimizes computational efficiency, reducing waste and making AI research more sustainable and accessible.

 ## Key Features: